Courchevel - Ski, Snowboard & Summer Holidays

 For children who are learning to ski, Courchevel is hard to beat.
 There are dedicated beginner areas around La Croisette, Pralong and Moriond, with gentle slopes, magic carpets and plenty of space to build confidence.
 The beautifully groomed pistes also make learning much easier, particularly for nervous beginners.

-As confidence grows, there are plenty of wide green and blue runs where families can ski together without feeling under pressure.
-Rather than immediately facing steep or narrow pistes, children can gradually build their skills on forgiving terrain while parents relax and enjoy watching them improve and not worry about 'what's next?' or ''Will we be OK?".
+As confidence grows, there are plenty of wide green and blue runs where families can ski together, allowing children to progress naturally while parents can relax and enjoy skiing together.

 Away from the slopes there's plenty to keep everyone occupied.
 The Aquamotion Centre in Courchevel Village is one of the largest mountain leisure centres in the Alps, with swimming pools, slides, climbing walls, spa facilities and activities for children of all ages.
 It's a brilliant option on abad weather day or if someone fancies a break from skiing.